Need Some Cash on the Side? Try These 9 Freelancing Websites

 Toptal is for expert software developers and designers, financial experts, project managers and product managers.

-This platform is unique in that its screening process is intense and can take upwards of three weeks.
-It includes a communication assessment (that requires in-depth English comprehension), a skill review, a live screening and test projects.
+Unlike most freelancing websites, Toptal has an intense screening process that can take upwards of three weeks.
+Before freelancers can see job listings, they have to complete a communication assessment (that requires English comprehension), an in depth skill review, a live screening and test projects.

-According to Toptal’s website and terms of service, the company doesn’t take fees from its freelancers.
+According to Toptal’s website and Frequently Asked Questions, the company doesn’t take service fees from its freelancers.
 Rather, it charges its clients for access to its freelance talent pool.
-Hourly pay starts at $60 and varies based on experience.
 Freelancers can be hired by clients per project, part time or full time.

 To create a freelancer account and begin the vetting process, start here.